tony-o/perl6-hiker/README.md

 ```
 # perl6 app.pl6
 ```
-This will run your weapp in localhost:8080
+This will run your webapp in localhost:8080

 ## Request Flow